LuminousMonkey/monkey-blog/resources/posts/2014-09-01-activation-records.md

 </span>    <span class="keyword">ret</span>                     <span class="comment-delimiter">// </span><span class="comment">Pop address off the stack and
 </span>                            <span class="comment-delimiter">// </span><span class="comment">return to it.</span></code></pre>

 Concerning stack frames, we only care about stack operations and things involving the rsp, and rbp registers.
-With the Linux ABI, it is the responsibility of the function being called to save things correctly before proceeding.

-With the "pushq %rbp" instruction, it's saving the position of the stack frame of the calling function.
-This is done at the front of every function, it then takes the current value of the stack (rsp) and copies it into the stack frame register (rbp).
+The "pushq %rbp" instruction, is what does this.
+It then takes the current value of the stack (rsp) and copies it into the stack frame register (rbp).
 This means that rbp can then be used for referring to anything local to the functions stack frame.

 Pushing onto the stack advances the stack and copies the value into the resulting memory address.
 Since the stack frame is copied into the rbp register this means that rbp points to the calling functions stack frame.